1940 Sugar Bowl: Background

 Texas A&M entered the game with an undefeated record and a ranking of #1 in the AP Poll, having six shutouts while allowing just 18 points the whole year.
 They entered the polls at #9 prior to their game against TCU on October 21, slowly rising up the ranks to #1 before their match-up against Texas on November 30, whom they shut out 20-0.
 They finished as champion of the Southwest Conference for the first time in 12 years.
 Tulane began the years with three wins before a tie to North Carolina that made them go from #4 in the polls to #9.
 However, they rose back up to #9 with five straight wins, including victories over #14 Ole Miss and #20 Alabama, finishing as co-champion of the Southeastern Conference with Tennessee and Georgia Tech, their first title in five years.

 Game summary

 Texas A&M took lead in the a first quarter with a 1-yard touchdown run from running back John Kimbrough.
 He finished the game with 159 yards rushing on 25 carries.
 In the third quarter, Tulane's Kellogg returned a punt 75 yards for touchdown, tying the game at 7–7.
 In the third quarter, Tulane's Monnett Butler, former Oak Grove High School star, scored on a 2-yard touchdown run.
-The extra point attempt was blocked, giving Tulane a 13–7.
+The extra point attempt was blocked, giving Tulane a 13–7 lead.
 Kimbrough's second rushing touchdown of the game rallied the Aggies to a 14–13 win.